memN0ps/arsenal-rs/README.md

 ## TODO (Development in progress)

-* Make it user friendly by using system call macros and adding usage to README.md
+* Make it user more friendly
-* Port to Syswhisper3
+* Add usage to README.md
+* Add System call / assembly macros
+* Decide on if I want to keep it a library or something that generates output files like SysWhispers1, SysWhispers2, SysWhispers3

 ## Hooking